DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: EVALUATION

 \subsection{Evaluation Domains}

-We designed four domains, one with a short-term task and the others with long-term tasks.
-The \textbf{Laundry} domain with a short-term task serves as the example for one-shot prompting, where the robot is asked to bring the dirty clothes and detergent to the washing machine and then bring them to the bedroom after washed.
-The \textbf{PC Assembly} domain requires the robot to gather six different PC parts, i.e., a mainboard, a Central Processing Unit (CPU), a Graphics Processing Unit (GPU), a Random-Access Memory (RAM), a Solid-State-Drive (SSD) and a Power Supply Unit (PSU), distributed in the environment and bring them to the living room for assembly.
-It can be decomposed into six transportation and assembly sub-tasks.
-In the \textbf{Dining Table Setup} domain, the robot should collect a plate, a fork, a knife, a spoon, a glass, and a flower distributed in different rooms, and place them on the dining table.
-Similarly, it also consists of six transportation sub-tasks.
-In the \textbf{House Cleaning} domain, the robot should perform a long-term task to first dispose of a cola can, a banana peel, and a rotting apple in the rubbish bin in the kitchen, then mop the floor in the kitchen and living room and clean the mop immediately after cleaning each room.
-Finally, the robot will return to the hub to recharge the battery.
-The robot can only load one item at a time.
+We run the evaluation on five domains.
+The \textbf{Laundry} domain has a short-term task that serves as the example for one-shot prompting, where the robot is asked to bring the dirty clothes and detergent to the washing machine and then bring them to the bedroom after washed.
+Of the other domains, two have \textbf{independent} sub-tasks, namely, the \textbf{PC Assembly} domain (in the following abbreviated as \textit{PC}) requires the robot to gather six different PC parts, i.e., a mainboard, a CPU, a GPU, a RAM, a SSD, and a Power Supply Unit (PSU), distributed in the environment and bring them to the living room for assembly.
+In the \textbf{Dining Table Setup} domain (abbr. \textit{Dining}), the robot should collect a plate, a fork, a knife, a spoon, and a glass from different rooms, and also find something romantic, then place them on the dining table.
+Both domains can be decomposed into independent transportation sub-tasks.
+The remaining two domains have \textbf{dependent} sub-tasks which should be executed in a certain order.
+In the \textbf{House Cleaning} domain (abbr. \textit{Cleaning}), the robot should first dispose of a cola can, a banana peel, and a rotting apple in the rubbish bin, then mop the floor in the kitchen and living room and clean the mop immediately after cleaning each room.
+Finally, the robot should return to the hub for recharging.
+The \textbf{Home Office Setup} domain (abbr. \textit{Office}) requires the robot to set up a home office in the living room by bringing a desk, a lamp, a shelf, and a locker.
+The shelf and locker have contents inside that should be kept in the end, but they cannot be moved without unloading the contents.
+In each domain, the robot can only load one item at a time.